pip-services/pip-services-docs/content/en/python/sqlserver/persistence/sqlserver_persistence.md

 > delete_by_filter(correlation_id: Optional[str], filter: Any)

 - **correlation_id**: Optional[str] - (optional) transaction id to trace execution through call chain.
-- **filter**: Any - (optional) a filter function to filter items.
+- **filter**: Any - (optional) filter function used to filter items.

 #### _ensure_index
-Adds index definition to create it on opening
+Adds index definition to create it on opening.

 > _ensure_index(keys: Any, options: Any = None)